tomkooij/ithosvm/readme.md

 The serial protocol from PC (servictool) to servicemodule is:

-0x10 0x16   "ping".
+- 0x10 0x16   "ping".
 Reply with 0x10 0x16.

-0x10 0x02   start message
+- 0x10 0x02   start message
-0x10 0x03   end message
+- 0x10 0x03   end message
-0x10 0x10   literal byte 10
+- 0x10 0x10   literal byte 0x10

-The servicetool simple sends the ping command on all open usb-serial devices "COMxx".
+The servicetool simply sends the ping command on all open usb-serial devices "COMxx".
 When a reply is recieved, it assumes the servicemodule is connected.

 It then just send i2c commands back and forth.